ananya-web26/TaskManager/README.md

 # To-do-List
-To-do list using HTML , CSS and JS
+To-do list built using HTML, CSS and JS